 Does it matter what your cookware looks like?
 On one hand, not really.
 But on the other, it feels great to work with beautiful tools.
 It signals a higher level of dedication to a craft.
 Some cookware companies have invested fortunes into their brand and product, so “displaying” the pans during a dinner party can be a fun conversation starter.

-Comparing All-Clad vs Calphalon vs Abbio vs Made In
+All-Clad vs Calphalon vs Abbio vs Made In: Which is best?